mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 	- [x] Bring down the virtual machine you have pre-installed and, in the KVM software, add an additional 5GiB hard disk to the virtual machine.

-	- <input type="checkbox" value="test">
-	A repository is available at http://rhatcert.com/repo.
+	- [ ] A repository is available at http://rhatcert.com/repo.
 Configure your server3 to use this repository and disable usage of any other repositories.

 	- [x] Create four users: bill, bob, betty, and belinda.
 Set their passwords to expire after 120 days and make sure they get a home directory in /home/users.
 (This means that, for instance, bill has /home/users/bill as his home directory.)